-Provides a base set of functionality for playlists: the enqueue
+Provides a base set of functionality for playlists: the enqueue,

-responses; and the file
+SELECT, COUNT, and ITEM responses; and the file item type.

-also allows use of the Ejected
+Playlist also allows use of the Ejected state from FileLoad,

 but supercedes that feature’s requests and responses (see below).

-has no dependencies.
+Playlist has no dependencies.

-conflicts somewhat with FileLoad
+Playlist conflicts somewhat with FileLoad: load from the

-latter is replaced by select
+latter is replaced by select from the former, and eject by

-with no arguments.
+select with no arguments.

-occurs in the syntax of any below request or response,
+Where INDEX occurs in the syntax of any below request or response,

 it represents an integral playlist index, such that the first item